Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 • Rate offered will depend on borrower details

-There may be other requirements or other lenders that may work for you — talk to an expert broker for your full details.
+There may be other requirements or other lenders that may work for you — talk to an expert broker about your situation.

 Refinance to lower your payments.